-At Shoreditch Park Primary School, we believe that computational thinking is vital in enabling children to understand the world around them and to ensure that all children are able to access a society which is ever increasingly becoming technology dependent.
+At Shoreditch Park Primary School we use the Switched on Computing scheme to teach Computing in a cross curricular manner.
+Within our computing lessons we learn about digital literacy (E-Safety), information technology and computer science.
+At Shoreditch Park we believe that computational thinking is vital in enabling children to understand the world around them and to ensure that all children are able to access a society which is ever increasingly becoming technology dependent.
 Computational thinking allows children to solve problems, design and control technologies and to work at their creative best whilst also allowing children the opportunity to apply their knowledge of maths and literacy.
 Pupils who are able to think computationally are more able to conceptualise, understand and use computer based technologies – better preparing them but their future.

 Key stage 1 Pupils should be taught to: